 ✓ Delegate Roem moved for the acceptance of the December 17, 2020 meeting minutes; seconded by Senator Boysko.
-Motion passed 11-0-3 with Chairman McKay and Board Member Cristol abstaining due to absences, and Mayor Davis-Younger (who was not a member of the Authority in December 2020).
+Motion passed 11-0-3 with Chairman McKay and Board Member Cristol abstaining due to absences, and Mayor Davis-Younger (who was not a member of the Authority at that time).